The cheapest way to lay artificial grass: Cost-Effective Tips &Tricks

 • Price Range: Artificial grass prices vary widely based on quality, density, and pile height.
 You can expect to pay between $2 to $5 per square foot.
 Lower-priced options might be suitable for budget projects.
 At the same time, higher-priced turf often offers better durability and a more realistic look.

-• Types: Basic turf is more affordable, while premium options with additional features (like UV resistance or high-density fibres) will cost more.
+• Types: Basic turf is more affordable, while premium options with additional features (like UV resistance or high-density fibers) will cost more.

 • Cost: Infill costs typically range from $0.50 to $2 per square foot.
 Sand is the most budget-friendly option, while rubber or specialty infills are more expensive.